lojikil/curryon-anabasis/Anabasis.md

 how do we use types, HOFs, &c. to model not safety, but rather violence?

-other talks:
+- support programming in the small

-- "On Being Eeyore in InfoSec"
+- whilst linearzing our attack flows
-- "Make Love!
-The lojikil way, part 0: numeric algorithms"
+- resulting in _roughly_ the sample code density
-- "A Heraclitus Seminar: the top 5 things I want mobile devs to stop doing, via Heraclitus"
+- with better understanding

 ---